Rjmoodie/yardpass-upgrade/NEW_FEED_DESIGN_IMPLEMENTATION.md

-# 🎨 New YardPass Feed Design - Implementation Guide
+# 🎨 New Liventix Feed Design - Implementation Guide

 ## 🎯 What Was Implemented